The Dana McLean Greeley Sermon Competition

 Established by the Unitarian Universalist Office at the United Nations (UU@UN), this competition is inspired by Rev. Dana McLean Greeley.
 As the first president of the UUA, Rev. Dana McLean Greeley continued to inspire us with his dedication to peace and justice, expressed in his ministry until his death in 1986.
 One of the principal founders of the World Conference on Religion and Peace, he believed that strengthening the United Nations is part of our commitment to world community with peace, liberty, and justice for all.

-All Unitarian Universalists are invited to submit a sermon (or address) to the UU-UNO.
-The purpose of this annual award program is to encourage and recognize Unitarian Universalist principles, thought, and action on a wide range of global issues as well as the role of the United Nations and our own Unitarian Universalist United Nations Office.
+All Unitarian Universalists are invited to submit a sermon (or address) to the UU@UN.
+The purpose of this annual award program is to encourage and recognize Unitarian Universalist principles, thought, and action on a wide range of global issues as well as the role of the United Nations and our own Unitarian Universalist Office at the United Nations.
 Each year, the Dana Greeley Sermon Competition theme pertains to the theme of that year's UU@UN Intergenerational Spring Seminar.
-While all submissions will be considered, those highlighting the work of the United Nations and the UU-UNO will be given priority consideration.
+While all submissions will be considered, those highlighting the work of the United Nations and the UU@UN will be given priority consideration.